 Beautifully located in 25 acres of pristine parkland, South Lytchett Manor Caravan and Camping Park is the perfect base for discovering the rugged Jurassic Coast.
 It’s immaculate, well-maintained, and has great facilities – and has even won awards for its toilets!

-Situated in the charming village of Lytchett Minster, the site is just three miles from Poole, and 20 minutes drive from Bournemouth.
+Situated in the charming village of Lytchett Minster, this dog-friendly campsite is just three miles from Poole, and 20 minutes drive from Bournemouth.
 So it’s location can’t really be beaten.

 The scenic Durdle Door is just 2.5 miles away from the site, as is the White Nothe Circular Walk – one of our favourite walks along the South West Coast Path.